yellowpigs.net

 reading.

-Mostly I read math books (not math textbooks, but books about or containing
+read math books (not math textbooks, but books about or containing math, math

-math, math education, or math history), science books, and philosophy books.
-I
+education, or math history), science books, philosophy books, history books,

 - I was introduced to the Hitchhiker's trilogy (the BBC miniseries